December School Highlights

 East Brunswick Campus

-Ms. Mack and her Dance students presented their performance “Water” in collaboration with Ms. Anello’s Arts Technology students.
-These performances took place at night on December 13th and December 14th as well as a matinee performance for students and staff on December 17th.
+Ms. Mack and her Dance students presented their performance “Collaboration” in collaboration with Ms. Anello’s Arts Technology students and Mr. Greatorex’s Music Performance and Technology students.
+These performances took place on December 12th and December 13th.
+They were inspired by the novel “The Parade” which many of the students had read and analyzed during English language arts classes.

 East Brunswick School of Career Development

-The East Brunswick Career Development coat drive was a huge success with the collection of over 200 coats and other garments.
+The East Brunswick Career Development coat drive, in conjunction with the South River Department of Health was a huge success with the collection of over 200 coats and other garments.
 Coats have been distributed to those in need all over Middlesex County.

 Perth Amboy Campus